akiomiyao/tif/README.md

 Before run tif.pl, download fastq file in read directory.

 Result will be saved to tif.result file.

+The tif.pl is easy to use and has high sensitivity rather than old programs.
+But old programs described below, tif_basic.pl and blast.pl (Algorithm 1) and tif_extended (Algorithm 2) are
+faster than tif.pl.
+Old programs do not analyze complementary sequences of fastq.
+The function of tif_flanking.pl is same as tif_basic.pl, but tif_flanking.pl analyzes
+complementary sequences from fastq.
+It means that tif_flanking is more sensitive but slow.

 For *Tos17* retrotransposon of rice